 - Users could be bullied or ridiculed in the comment section or by others who may share their Byte videos on other platforms

 What can parents do?

 - Download the Byte app before your kids, use it, and decide if it’s a good fit for your family

-- If your student is on Byte, ask for their username
+- If your student is on the Byte app, ask for their username

-- Talk with your student about the types of videos they are watching and posting to Byte
+- Talk with your student about the types of videos they are watching and posting to the Byte app

-- Remind them they can always come to you if they are feeling scared or sad about something on Byte
+- Remind them they can always come to you or a trusted adult if they are feeling scared or sad about something on the Byte app

-- Smart Social put the Byte app in the Gray Zone of our App Guide for Parents and Teachers.
-Students can have a lot of fun on Byte and show off their creativity, but if they post anything negative, the whole world could be watching
+Students can have a lot of fun and show off their creativity on the Byte app, but if they post anything negative, the whole world could be watching.